Environmental groups sue over Portland tear gas use

 Medical experts say there are few studies on health effects of tear gas.
 To try to fill the information gap, two surveys are being done, including by one of the nation’s largest healthcare groups.

-The Kaiser Permanente Center for Health Research, in Portland, launched its survey after hearing that people were suffering health impacts of tear gas immediately after exposure and sometimes for weeks, said principal investigator Britta Torgrimson-Ojerio.
+The Kaiser Permanente Center for Health Research, in Portland, launched its survey after people reported health impacts of tear gas immediately after exposure and sometimes for weeks, said principal investigator Britta Torgrimson-Ojerio.

 “These reports included symptoms for which there is almost no peer-reviewed evidence, including menstrual cycle changes, prolonged headaches, and gastrointestinal issues such as lack of appetite, diarrhea, and nausea,” said Torgrimson-Ojerio.